The Matterhorn, along with Mount Everest and Mont Blanc, is probably

 In a postcard, I described my first impressions:

-But it is reassuring to feel the constant tug of the rope.
+is reassuring to feel the constant tug of the rope.
+It is just

-It is just a little unpleasant when the "fuehrer"
+a little unpleasant when the "fuehrer" disappears around

-get used to the thin air for a week, then wait for good
+to the thin air for a week, then wait for good weather.
+This is